 Reader deal: Use this offer to get three months extra free with ExpressVPN, in case you do decide to keep it for watching future Grand Prix races for the rest of the season and other sporting events not broadcast in your location.
 You can still cancel within 30 days and receive a full refund if you don’t want to keep it; there’s no strings attached so you really can try it risk free.

-How to watch the Chinese Grand Prix on official channels
+How to watch the British Grand Prix on official channels

-For British users, Channel 4 will only broadcast highlights of the Chinese GP, and not the live event.
-The highlights can be streamed free online for users in the UK.
+For British users, Channel 4 will broadcast the British GP live.
+The race will be live streamed free online for viewers in the UK.
 If you’re not in the UK but have a TV license, you can still access the stream by connecting to a VPN server in the country.

-If you’re in the UK and have a cable subscription that includes Sky Sports F1, coverage of the Chinese Grand Prix can be found on the Sky Sports website or Sky Go app.
+If you’re in the UK and have a cable subscription that includes Sky Sports F1, coverage of the British Grand Prix can be found on the Sky Sports website or Sky Go app.
 If you have a cable subscription but are outside of the UK, then check out our tutorial for watching Sky Go abroad using a VPN or smart DNS.
 NOW TV offers a Sky Sports week-long pass and is available on a NOW TV Box, Chromecast, PS4, PS3, Xbox One, Xbox 360, Roku, LG Smart TV, PC or Mac, and selected mobile and tablet devices.